Sumire Uesaka

 Sumire Uesaka (上坂すみれ, Uesaka Sumire) is a Japanese voice actress and singer associated with Voice Kit.
-She first began her career as a junior talent in 2000, appearing in various commercials.
+She began her career as a junior model in 2000, appearing in various commercials and becoming the first Japanese person featured in a Vidal Sassoon commercial.
 In 2011, she transitioned into voice acting.
 She won the Best Rookie Actress at the 10th Seiyu Awards.
 In addition to voice acting, Uesaka began a music career in April 2013 under King Records under the King Amusement Creative label.

+In 2025, Uesaka made her professional wrestling debut and was an Ironman Heavymetalweight Champion twice.